optout21/seedstore/README.md

 - use zeroize
 - for sha256 use bitcon_hashes crate instead of sha256
 - document format
-- use and store random salt
+- use and store random salt (for encryption)
-- (secretstore) use diffrerent encryption (chacha20)
+- use diffrerent encryption (chacha20)
-- feature for direct access to secrets
+- direct access to secrets available only in separate feature
 - enforce restricted permissions on the file
-- enforce password criteria
+- enforce password criteria (min len)
+- 2-byte secret len
+- version 1.0, with format guarantee

 ## Usage Example